 Ecuador

-Ecuador is only about the size of the state of Colorado, making visiting its very diverse regions not only possible, but efficient.
-Truly amazing is the biological richness of this small country.
-Setting on the equator, it has the potential of an equatorial summer year round.
+Ecuador is only about the size of the state of Colorado, making visiting its very diverse regions not only possible, but also efficient.
+Its biological abundance is truly amazing.
+Setting on the equator, it has an equatorial summer year round.
 Yet its higher peaks are covered in snow and ice.
 Quito experiences eternal spring, and the lowlands can be very warm.

-The Amazon Region and the Cloud forest vie for having the greatest flowering of life on earth!
-In the Amazon, even gaudy Macaws have to scream to be noticed, so intense is the vegetation, with as many as 200 species of trees per hectare.
+The Amazon Region and the Cloud Forest vie for having the greatest flowering of life on earth!
+In the Amazon, even gaudy macaws have to scream to be noticed, so intense is the vegetation, with as many as 200 species of trees per hectare (2.5 acres).
 And with water nearly everywhere, there are more fish species than in the Atlantic Ocean.
-The pink river dolphins will compete for your attention with numerous monkeys and other mammals.
-The western Amazon, near the eastern slope of the Andes has the highest diversity of anywhere in South America.
+The pink river dolphins will compete for your attention with numerous monkey species, sloths and other mammals.
+The western Amazon, near the eastern slope of the Andes has the highest diversity of life anywhere in South America.

 Ecuador